 Schools, FEIs and local authorities are able to prepare, review or revise an IDP at the same time as it, or another body, is preparing, reviewing or revising another document in relation to the individual.
 The local authority can also include that plan within the IDP.
-This ensures that, for example, where a child or young person has an individual health care or a continuing healthcare plan and an IDP, provision can be planned and delivered in a co-ordinated way: the IDP and the individual health care or a continuing health care be planned at the same time, ensuring or a continuing health care package should be reviewed at the same time, ensuring
+This ensures that, for example, where a child or young person has an individual health care or a continuing healthcare plan and an IDP, provision can be planned and delivered in a co-ordinated way: the IDP and the individual health care or a continuing health care package should be reviewed at the same time, ensuring integration of plans and/or provision where this is appropriate. [my emphasis] (para 6.42)